apollographql/apollo-tooling/packages/apollo/README.md

   --clientVersion=clientVersion          The version of the client that the queries will be attached to

-  --endpoint=endpoint                    The url of your service
+  --endpoint=endpoint                    The URL for the CLI use to introspect your service

   --excludes=excludes                    Glob of files to exclude for GraphQL operations.
 Caveat: this doesn't currently
                                          work in watch mode